tpal83957-byte/delta-demo/README.md

 # delta-demo
-This a Demo for Git and Github Class
+This a Demo for Git and Github Class.